Javon Liburd: Get that money!

-It is important for your cause, who you partner with as a financier, as some business and their messages aren’t always a positive or are not relevant to your work.
+It is important for your cause, who you partner with as a financier, as some businesses and their messages aren’t always positive or relevant to your work.
 This can belittle your efforts or deter other potential donors from supporting your cause.

 For example, if it’s a kids’ walk-a-thon you are probably not going to reach out to a luxury brand like Gucci.
 Similarly, if it’s a designer fashion show fundraiser, soliciting the local bakery is most likely a waste of time.
 Moreover, if that local bakery were to sponsor, it will deter a national brand from wanting to affiliate with you.